PhenomicAI/bascvi/README.md

-# scRNA Benchamrking with BAScVI and scMARK
+# scRNA Benchmarking with BAScVI and scMARK

 This repo contains everythign you need to benchmark how well your deep-learning architecture can align scRNA data.
 Let's get started.